samizdatonline/samizdat/README.md

 Try http://raul.help.
 Russia, Are You Listening.
 Try http://rhonda.help/mask/https://nytimes.com.

 The domains change.
 That is the point.
 The more domains assigned to the project the stronger the project becomes.
+Try also http://help.me.rhonda.help/ or http://6tmk927m.link/

+Please run a server and register more domains.
+The code in /components/Resource.mjs identifies all available domains.
+This should be updated to retrieve sites and ip assignments by a shared and unaffiliated server, but right now it's in the code.

 ## System Architecture
 The project is built on ESM node/express.
 It uses a relatively minimal set of